-Due to the various file formats in use for data, special care has been taken to provide a versatile import wizard that assists the user in the import of arbitrary tabular twocolor data.
+Due to the various file formats in use for non-Affymetrix microarray data, special care has been taken to provide a versatile import wizard that assists the user in the import of arbitrary tabular single- and two-color data.
 The only restriction imposed is that the data has to be in tabular text format.
 During the import, Robin tries to automatically separate header information from the tabular data section in the input file and asks the user to specify which columns contain the fields required for analysis (i.e. red channel foreground and background, green channel foreground and background intensities and a unique identifier for each measured signal).
-When importing two-color data, Robin tries to determine whether the chip layout comprises probes spotted in duplicates.
+When importing single- and two-color data, Robin tries to determine whether the chip layout comprises probes spotted in duplicates.
+For convenience, the layouts of many common plant microarrays are bundled with Robin as layout presets.
 Detection of spot replication relies on the spot identifiers and is based on the assumption that if the gene spots are not duplicated (but the controls are, which is most probably true) the number of unique identifiers will be greater than 50% of the total number of spots.
-This should be true for all array types that have more gene spots than control spots, which might not be the case for “boutique” arrays that only contain few probes.
+This should be true for all array types that have more gene spots than control spots, which might not be the case for “boutique” arrays that only contain few probes (e.g. custom arrays designed for small organellar genomes).
 If replicate spots are detected, Robin sorts the input data by identifier to make sure that replicates are consecutive, sets the number of duplicates to two and the spacing between duplicates to one.
-Obviously, this is incorrect in cases, where more than 2 replicates are spotted on the array. , Robin generates a warning when replicates are detected and informs the user of the assumptions made.
-In addition to this essential information on the input data, the user either has to choose the chip grid layout from list of predefined layouts or enter a custom layout.
+Obviously, this is incorrect in cases, where more than 2 replicates are spotted on the array.
+When analyzing arrays on which the spacing of replicate spots is not uniform, this approach might lead to overestimation of significance and underestimation of correlation for replicate spots that are close together on the array.
+To account for this possible bias, Robin generates a warning when replicates are detected and informs the user of the assumptions made.
+In addition to this essential information on the input data, the user either has to choose the chip grid layout from the list of predefined layouts or enter a custom layout.
 All settings of the import wizard interface can be saved as an input data preset to speed up loading of similar data.
 After importing the data, the user is asked to define the ‘targets table’ by entering the different RNA samples and specifying which sample has been hybridized to which color channel on each chip.
-For subsequent analysis, a reference sample be .
+For subsequent analysis, a reference sample must be specified.
 In very simple experiments that only comprise replicate chips of two different treatments (possibly including dye swaps), Robin uses the first entered sample as reference by default.
 If data conforming to a common reference design was entered, Robin automatically detects the common reference sample and prompts the user in case this sample was not set as reference.
 Already at this step, Robin analyses the input and tries to make sure that the data is consistent e.g. by verifying that the samples are not disconnected.
 Import of Affymetrix single channel data does not cause such problems, since the data format is uniform and it is not necessary to define a targets table.

 Quality assessment